ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 # Acknowledgements {#Acknowledgements}

-The author would like to thank the feedback of the following individuals for their reviews, implementations, and contributions:
+The editors would like to thank the feedback of the following individuals for their reviews, implementations, and contributions:
 Aaron Parecki,
 Annabelle Backman,